 - All dwelling units will be served by public water from an existing main in Roosevelt Trail.
 A written statement from the Portland Water District indicating that there is adequate water supply to service the subdivision must be submitted with the Preliminary Plan.
-An Ability to Serve Letter from the Portland Water District must be submitted with the Final Plan. - An email dated March 1, 2019 from Heather Smith at the Portland Water District was included in the preliminary plan submission. - The closest existing fire hydrant is located on Roosevelt Trail to the south of the proposed subdivision at the intersection with Varney Mill Road.
+An Ability to Serve Letter from the Portland Water District must be submitted with the Final Plan. - An email dated March 1, 2019 from Heather Smith at the Portland Water District was included in the preliminary plan submission. - An Ability to Serve Letter dated March 20, 2019 from Robert A. Bartels, P.E. at the Portland Water District was included with the March 21, 2019 submission. - The closest existing fire hydrant is located on Roosevelt Trail to the south of the proposed subdivision at the intersection with Varney Mill Road.
 Existing hydrant locations are less than 1,000 feet from the development.